-E-Comm is where your 9-1-1 call comes if you live in Metro Vancouver and 25 other regional districts and communities spanning from Vancouver Island to the Alberta border and U.S. border to north of Prince George.
-E-Comm also provides emergency dispatch services for 36 police agencies and fire departments throughout southwest British Columbia.
+E-Comm is where your 9-1-1 call comes if you live in Metro Vancouver and other regional districts and communities spanning from Vancouver Island to the Alberta border and U.S. border to north of Prince George.
+E-Comm also provides emergency dispatch services for 33 police agencies and 40 fire departments in B.C.

 Regional Districts contract the 9-1-1 service to E-Comm.
 They fund the service through property taxes and other methods such as call-answer levies.
-E-Comm is responsible for answering 92 per cent of 9-1-1 calls made throughout the province of B.C. and provides this 9-1-1 call-answer service within the areas of:
+E-Comm is responsible for answering 99 per cent of 9-1-1 calls made throughout the province of B.C. and provides this 9-1-1 call-answer service within the regional districts of:

-- This diagram shows where E-Comm is the PSAP for B.C. communities.
+- This map shows where E-Comm is the Public Safety Answer Point (PSAP) for B.C. communities.

 Do you need police, fire or ambulance?

 When a caller dials 9-1-1, the E-Comm call taker asks, “do you need police, fire or ambulance?”
 The call taker will also confirm for which municipality.
 E-Comm’s job is to then connect the caller as quickly as possible to the agency the caller has requested.
 The E-Comm call taker will remain on the line with the caller until the agency answers.
-The entire process typically takes approximately 25 seconds.
+The entire process typically takes less than a minute.